Information About Boxwood Shrubs

 Caring for boxwood or 'buxus' is extremely easy.
 These are popular shrubs gardeners grow into hedges and other unique shapes.
 Once established, these bushes require very little time and energy beyond pruning.
 Read more below to learn more about how to grow beautiful and healthy plants that add color to the garden all year!

 Spending some time and attention when planting your new boxwood shrubs gives them the best possible start.
-Be sure to plant your boxwood in soil that drains well and gives your boxwood variety the right combination of sun, shade and wind protection.
-Consider the shrub's mature size when you space plants for a hedge.
-Fall planting yields the best results, but you can plant the shrub in spring or late winter.
+Consider the mature size of the variety you have when you space plants for a hedge.
+Fall & spring planting yields the best results, but you can plant the shrub in the summer with additional care.

 Water your newly planted boxwood well, and then about once a week for a year or so.
 After it has matured, you should be able to back off watering.
 Drainage is crucial; the roots need moisture but should not sit in soggy soil.